We at TheSocialMedwork are fully committed to compliance with the GDPR.

 TheSocialMedwork collects information, which may include personal data, from your browser when you use our Sites.
 We use a variety of methods, such as cookies and pixel tags to collect this information, which may include your (i) IP-address; (ii) unique cookie identifier, cookie information and information on whether your device has software to access certain features; (iii) unique device identifier and device type; (iv) domain, browser type and language, (v) operating system and system settings; (vi) country and time zone; (vii) previously visited websites; (viii) information about your interaction with our Sites such as click behaviour, purchases and indicated preferences; and (ix) access times and referring URLs.

 Third parties may also collect information via Sites through cookies, third party plugins and widgets.
 These third parties collect data directly from your web browser and the processing of this data is subject to their own privacy policies.
-More information on the identity of these third parties and their privacy policies is provided here Link to Cookie Landing Page.

 Functional: These cookies are required for basic site functionality and are therefore always enabled.
 These include cookies that allow you to be remembered as you explore our Sites within a single session or, if you request, from session to session.
 They help make the shopping cart and checkout process possible as well as assist in security issues and conforming to regulations.